 Overall, there are many addiction treatment therapy options to choose from.
 However, cognitive-behavioral therapy (CBT) is usually the most effective.
 To fully understand how this therapeutic method can help you, you must know how it works.
 This counseling technique works best with the help of trained addiction treatment counselors.

-At Soledad House, we offer Adderall addiction treatment for women who are ready to break free from dependency and addiction.
+At Soledad House, we offer addiction treatment for women who are ready to break free from dependency and addiction.
 Learn more by contacting us today at 866.314.3222.

-What is behavioral therarpy?
+What is behavioral therapy?
 Cognitive-behavioral therapy is a form of psychotherapy.
 Its main purpose is to help people understand their thoughts and feelings.
 It also teaches you how negative internal dialogue influences your behavior.

 CBT is a useful option for people who suffer from various mental disorders.
 For example, therapists use it for anxiety, depression, phobias, and addiction.
 Overall, thoughts and feelings highly affect the symptoms of any mental illness.